alexdonath/gappy2/README.md

 1       23      28      sequence_1,sequence_3   5
 ```

-Note that the `?` appears in the third site of sequence `g`.
-This is because the sequence contains unknown characters at the sites where the splid in sequences `a` and `c` has been identified.
+Note that the `?` appears in the third site of `sequence_7`.
+This is because the sequence contains unknown characters at the sites where the splid in `sequences_1` and `sequence_3` has been identified.

 ## Benchmarking/Resources